willsmythe/d3-geo/README.md

 <a name="geoRotation" href="#geoRotation">#</a> d3.<b>geoRotation</b>(<i>angles</i>)

-Specifies a rotation in the form of an array, [λ, φ, γ].
-The elements of the array are angles in degrees, and specify a rotation in the following order: longitudinal, latitudinal and about the origin.
-If the last element of the array, γ, is omitted, this defaults to 0.
-Returns a function, which rotates a given location as described below.
+Returns a rotation operator for the given *angles*, which must be a two- or three-element array of numbers [λ, φ, γ] specifying the rotation angles in degrees about [each spherical axis](http://bl.ocks.org/mbostock/4282586).
+If the rotation angle γ is omitted, it defaults to 0.

 <a name="_rotation" href="#_rotation">#</a> <b>rotation</b>(<i>location</i>)

 Rotates a given location according to the angles specified for this rotation, in the order described above.
-A location is specified as an array [<i>longitude</i>, <i>latitude</i>], with coordinates expressed in degrees.
+A location is specified as an array [*longitude*, *latitude*], with coordinates expressed in degrees.
 Returns a new array representing the rotated location.

 <a name="rotation_invert" href="#rotation_invert">#</a> rotation.<b>invert</b>(<i>location</i>)

 Rotates a given location according to the angles specified for this rotation, but with the order described above reversed.
-A location is specified as an array [<i>longitude</i>, <i>latitude</i>], with coordinates expressed in degrees.
+A location is specified as an array [*longitude*, *latitude*], with coordinates expressed in degrees.
 Returns a new array representing the rotated location.

 ### Shapes